 IPC’s Environmental Measurement and Monitoring System (EMMS)

 IPC’s Environmental Measurement and Monitoring System (EMMS) programme is a sector wide initiative acting to mitigate the impacts of global climate change via a collaborative approach to reduce carbon emissions.
-The EMMS programme was developed in 2008 in response to stakeholder and CEO requests for the postal sector to minimise its carbon footprint following concerns regarding the contribution of the sector to greenhouse gas emissions.
-The EMMS programme is a global initiative, consisting of 20 participants from five continents – Africa, Asia-Pacific, Europe, North America, and South America.
-The 2016 IPC Postal Sector Sustainability Report analyses data reported for the 2015 calendar year.
+The EMMS programme was developed in 2008 in response to stakeholder and CEO requests for the postal sector to minimise its carbon footprint.
+This followed concerns regarding the contribution of the sector to greenhouse gas emissions.
+The EMMS programme is a global initiative, consisting of 20 participants from five continents – Africa, Asia-Pacific, Europe, North and South America.
+The 2017 IPC Postal Sector Sustainability Report analyses data reported for the 2016 calendar year.

 Following a pilot in 2008, the full EMMS programme was launched in 2009, capturing data and measuring progress for the 2008 calendar year.
 In line with the programme’s aim to reduce carbon emissions across the sector, IPC and the programme’s original 20 participating posts together set two ambitious targets to be achieved collectively by the EMMS group by 2020 (from the 2008 baseline year):

 - To achieve a score of at least 90% in carbon management proficiency

 - To reduce combined carbon emissions from own operations by 20%

 The group reached the 20% emissions reduction target in 2014, six years ahead of schedule.
 Nonetheless, further progress on absolute carbon emissions reductions beyond the 20% target will still be reported until 2020.
 Meanwhile, recognising participants’ continuous improvement in carbon efficiency, a new Science Based Target was introduced for the group in 2014, which broadened the scope of the EMMS programme to include outsourced transport: